tayler-id/crypto-trading-assistant/memory-bank/systemPatterns.md

 - **Trade Execution (`executeTrade`):**
     - Uses a `while` loop for retries (max 3 attempts, 5s delay), not recursive.
     - Checks for valid `buyingPower` before BUY.
+    - Checks for existing position before BUY.
-    - `getPosition` 404 errors handled gracefully for SELL.
+    - `getPosition` 404 errors handled gracefully for BUY and SELL.
-    - **Corrected retry condition to use `error.response.status` for checking non-retryable Alpaca API errors (403, 422, 401).**
+    - Corrected retry condition to use `error.response.status` for checking non-retryable Alpaca API errors (403, 422, 401).
 - **AI Recommendation (`getTradingRecommendation`):**
     - Includes retry logic for Gemini API calls (specifically for 503 errors), with a 10-second delay.
     - Defaults to 'HOLD' and logs if retries fail or other errors occur.